 Explanations: Resource tonnage estimates are quoted in-situ, pre mined tonnes.
 All assaying done at NATA-registered ALS Laboratories, Brisbane.

-Chemical definitions: Leach conditions to measure available alumina "Al2O3 Av!" & reactive silica "Rx SiO2" is 1g leached in 10ml of 90gpl NaOH at 143°C for 30 minutes.
+Chemical definitions: Leach conditions to measure available alumina "Al2O3 AvI" & reactive silica "Rx SiO2" is 1g leached in 10ml of 90gpl NaOH at 143°C for 30 minutes.
 LOI = loss on ignition at 1000°C. Lab Yield is for drill dust samples screened by ALS lab at 0.26mm.
-Production yields are not directly related.
-Tonnages requiring no upgrade have 100% yield.
-Resource estimates exclude potential extensions.

 Information relating to Mineral Resources previously reported according to the JORC Code as follows: